blyxyas/cargo-is-tested/book/src/cargo_is_tested.md

 You'll write this in the first line of a file to enable testing, the binary will parse this later, and **will not cause an error.**

 Now, you can apply any lint you want, and each item will be subject to your linting.
-To skin an item from linting, you can use the `is_not_tested` attribute.
+To skip an item from linting, you can use the `is_not_tested` attribute.
 It has its own chapter.

 For example, I want to check that all my functions are checked, except my function `main`.